Training the IT specialists of the future

 Each year, CERN openlab runs a nine-week programme for bachelor’s and master’s students specialising in subjects related to computer science.
 These students come to CERN to work on cutting-edge projects with our collaborators, gaining hands-on experience with the latest computing technologies.
 The students also participate in a special series of lectures by computing experts at CERN.
 On top of this, visits to the accelerators and experimental areas are included in the programme.

-Applications for the 2022 programme are closed.
-However, applications for the 2023 programme will open in November.
+Applications for the 2023 programme are open now.
 Full details here.